-At the source of the sound
+At the source of sound

 Vinyl sleeves 03.03.2022

-"You don't have to call it music if the term shocks you. *
+"You don't have to call it music if the term shocks you." *

-A serious face, behind bells and thick glasses, calls out to us: it is that ofAlain Kremski, a French composer and pianist whose disappearance has unfortunately not allowed the general public to rediscover him and musicians to reassess his historical importance.
-The time for his rediscovery has not yet come, but a record could help: Musique pour un Temple inconnu was released in 1978 on the prestigious Auvidis label.
-A Grand Prix de Rome winner at the age of 22, Alain Kremski was as much admired by Nadia Boulanger and Aaron Copland as by Olivier Messiaen and Igor Stravinsky.
-His attraction to Buddhist spirituality, the music of Gurdjieff and Nietzsche led him on a path far from the contemporary music circles of his time.
-Music for an unknown Temple is a four-movement work for ancient Iranian bells, gongs and Tibetan cymbals, all played by Kremski himself in a huge improvisation or spontaneous composition.
-According to Kremski, this music is an opportunity to " bring the listener to a sense of peace, serenity, and mental tranquility, while at the same time making him or her vibrate internally in a very active way.
-Between ambient naturalism, meditative music andArvo Pärt's tintinnabulis, it is time to consider Alain Kremski's music as an important part of minimalist music in France.
+A serious face behind bells and thick glasses calls out to us: it's that ofAlain Kremski, a French composer and pianist whose demise has unfortunately not allowed the general public to rediscover him or musicians to reassess his historical importance.
+The time for his rediscovery has not yet come, but a disc could help: Musique pour un Temple inconnu was released in 1978 on the prestigious Auvidis label.
+Grand Prix de Rome at the age of 22, Alain Kremski was as much admired by Nadia Boulanger and Aaron Copland as he was by Olivier Messiaen and Igor Stravinsky.
+His attraction to Buddhist spirituality, the music of Gurdjieff and Nietzsche led him down a path far removed from the contemporary music cenacles of his day.
+Music for an Unknown Temple is a four-movement work for ancient Iranian bells, gongs and Tibetan cymbals, all played by Kremski himself in an immense improvisation or spontaneous composition.
+According to Kremski, this music is an opportunity " to give the listener a feeling of peace, of serenity, to bring him to a certain mental tranquility, while at the same time making him vibrate internally in a very active way".
+Between naturalistic ambient, meditative music and the tintinnabulis ofArvo Pärt, it's time to consider Alain Kremski's music as an important part of minimalist music in France.

 François Mardirossian